Semiparametric adaptive estimation under informative sampling: Adaptive estimation

 \section{Adaptive estimation}

-The efficient score function involves two types of unknown functions: (i) $E\{h(x, Y)\mid x\}$ for a specific integrable function $h(x,y)$ such as $W\varepsilon$ and $W\varepsilon^2$; (ii) $E(W\mid x,y)$.
-It is assumed that the first function is estimated using a working model on $f(y\mid x; \gamma)$.
-The solution to \eqref{weight} with respect to $\gamma$, say $\hat{\gamma}_{\HT}$, has consistency and asymptotic normality. {Although an optimal estimator can be obtained for $\gamma$ instead of $\hat{\gamma}_{\HT}$ using the efficient score for (c), the optimal working models are not pursued because it does not affect efficiency of the target parameter.} Thus, the conditional expectation can be computed using the estimator.
-Estimation of the second function requires a model and an estimation method for $E(W\mid x,y)$.
-This study proposes a reasonable parametric model by using beta regression models \citep{ferrari2004}.
+The efficient score function involves two types of unknown functions: (i) $E\{h(x, Y,W)\mid x\}$ for a specific integrable function $h(x,y,w)$ such as $W\varepsilon$ and $W\varepsilon^2$; (ii) $E(W\mid x,y)$.
+The first function is estimated by using a working model on $f(y\mid x; \xi)$.
+The solution to \eqref{weight} with respect to $\xi$, say $\hat{\xi}_{\HT}$, has consistency and asymptotic normality. {Although an optimal estimator can be obtained for $\xi$ instead of $\hat{\xi}_{\HT}$ using the efficient score for (c), the optimal working models are not pursued because it does not affect efficiency of the target parameter.} Estimation of the second function requires a model and an estimation method for $E(W\mid x,y)$.
+This study proposes a reasonable parametric model using beta regression models \citep{ferrari2004}.